-Duke Anesthesiology has made huge strides in research over the past 50 years, thanks to an environment that fosters growth, brilliant academics and a strong focus on the future of patient care.
-The accomplishments of current and former faculty, clinical and research post-doctoral fellows, research staff, and residents have largely defined the department’s research program.
-Our current success can be credited to a spirit of teamwork and interdisciplinary collaboration.
+Duke Anesthesiology has made huge strides in research over the past 50 years.
+The accomplishments of current and former faculty, clinical and research postdoctoral fellows, research staff and residents have largely defined the department’s research program.
+Our current success can be credited to an environment that fosters growth, brilliant academics and a strong focus on the future of patient care, and also to a spirit of teamwork and interdisciplinary collaboration.

-Our research program began in the F.G.
-Hall Laboratory, where studies were focused almost entirely on human physiology.
-The work conducted here brought Duke Anesthesiology research to national and international prominence, and set an early precedent for successful peer-reviewed extramural funding.
-The F.G.
-Hall Laboratory was critical not only in defining modern hyperbaric medicine, but also in developing the department’s basic science component.
+Our research program began in the FG Hall Laboratory where studies focused almost entirely on human physiology.
+This work brought Duke Anesthesiology research to national and international prominence and set an early precedent for successful peer-reviewed extramural funding.
+The FG Hall Laboratory was critical not only in defining modern hyperbaric medicine, but also in developing the department’s basic science component, which strives to further our understanding of cell function and its response to stress and drugs.

-A formal process for organizing basic science research, which strives to further our understanding of cellular function, its response to stress and drugs, and translational significance, was established in 1994 when David S. Warner, MD, came to Duke to serve as chief of experimental anesthesiology.
+In 1994, the late David S. Warner, MD, joined Duke as the chief of experimental anesthesiology and established a formal process for organizing basic science research.
 By 1998, basic science was considered a division within the department with Warner serving as chief.
-The Basic Science Division also encompasses translational research—an essential bridge between basic and clinical research that enables physician-scientists to apply the information obtained from experimental disease models to human subjects.
+The Basic Science Division also encompasses translational research, an essential bridge between basic and clinical research that enables physician-scientists to apply information from animal disease models to human subjects.

 At the time, translational research was a relatively new concept in academic anesthesia.
 This important area was often overlooked by major extramural funding sources, such as the National Institutes of Health (NIH), until about 15 years ago.
 A stronger emphasis on translational research has enabled our clinical research program to thrive.

 The earliest high-impact clinical research in anesthesiology at Duke was conducted by Sarah J. Dent, MD, and focused on postoperative nausea and vomiting (PONV).
 The study of PONV remains an active area of research in the department today.
-Former Duke Anesthesiology vice chair for faculty development, Tong Joo “TJ” Gan, MD, MHS, FRCA, played an influential role in proving the efficacy of antiemetics and establishing PONV consensus guidelines, which are now an international standard of care.
-In addition to using acupuncture for the prevention of PONV and postoperative pain, Gan found acupuncture to be highly effective in reducing the severity and frequency of chronic headache.
-Gan and Peter S.A.
-Glass, MB ChB, who later went on to become chair of the Department of Anesthesiology at the State University of New York at Stony Brook, also conducted pioneering work in the concept of perioperative goal-directed therapy and the use of bispectral index to monitor the depth of anesthesia – a technology now used around the world.
+Former Duke Anesthesiology vice chair for faculty development, Tong Joo “TJ” Gan, MD, MHS, FRCA, played an influential role in proving the efficacy of antiemetics and establishing PONV consensus guidelines that are now an international standard of care.
+In addition to using acupuncture to prevent PONV and postoperative pain, Gan found acupuncture to be highly effective in reducing the severity and frequency of chronic headache.
+Gan and Glass, who later became chair of the Department of Anesthesiology at the University of New York at Stony Brook, also conducted pioneering work in the concept of perioperative goal-directed therapy and the use of bispectral index to monitor the depth of anesthesia – a technology now used around the world.

-Debra A. Schwinn, MD, James B. Duke Professor of Anesthesiology, who served as our department’s director of perioperative genomics and vice chair for research for several years, played a critical role in developing bench research at Duke.
-Schwinn set a standard for NIH-funded research in the department, made fundamental discoveries in alpha adrenergic receptor signaling, and recruited several NIH-funded faculty members, including Madan Kwatra, PhD, Elliott Bennett-Guerrero, MD, James Reynolds, PhD, and Warner, to expand the department’s research programs.
-“She set a standard for excellence for research conduct and innovation that continues to permeate the entire department,” says Warner.
+In 2005, Debra A. Schwinn, MD, James B. Duke Professor of Anesthesiology, played a critical role in developing bench research at Duke.
+As the director of perioperative genomics and vice chair for research, Schwinn set a standard for NIH-funded research in the department, made fundamental discoveries in alpha adrenergic receptor signaling, and recruited several NIH-funded faculty members, including Madan Kwatra, PhD, Elliott Bennett-Guerrero, MD, James Reynolds, PhD, and David S. Warner, MD, to expand the department’s research programs.
+“She set a standard for excellence in research conduct and innovation that continues to permeate the entire department,” said Warner.

-Following Schwinn’s lead, Warner has helped to develop the careers of countless world-class physician scientists across a broad range of medical specialties.
-A world-renowned neuro-anesthesiologist, Warner is known for his work in the mechanisms of stroke and brain protection, acute brain and spinal cord injury, and therapeutic interventions.
-By establishing a strong foundation in neuroanesthesia basic research at Duke, Warner has created a perfect environment in which to train and mold young physician scientists.
-In fact, he served as the principal investigator for the department’s formal NIH-funded training grant designed to develop physician scientists at the fellowship level.
+Following Schwinn’s lead, Warner played a key role in the career development of countless world-class physician-scientists across a broad range of medical specialties.
+A world-renowned neuroanesthesiologist, Warner was known for his discoveries in the mechanisms of stroke and brain protection, acute brain and spinal cord injury, and therapeutic interventions.
+By establishing a strong foundation in neuroanesthesia basic research at Duke, Warner created a perfect environment for training and molding young physician-scientists.
+In fact, he served as the principal investigator for the department’s NIH-funded Training Grant, designed to develop physician-scientists through a research fellowship.
 Duke Anesthesiology has maintained this grant since 1996, when it became one of six anesthesiology departments in the nation to receive this honor.
-Thanks to former Duke Anesthesiology chairman, Mark F. Newman, MD, Merel H. Harmel Professor, and Catherine M. Kuhn, MD, professor of anesthesiology, this concept has since been extended to the residency with development of a pioneering American Board of Anesthesiology approved physician scientist track (Academic Career Enrichment Scholars) designed to substantively integrate formal research training with combined residency and fellowship clinical training over a five-year period.
+Former Duke Anesthesiology chair, Mark F. Newman, MD, Merel H. Harmel Professor, and Catherine M. Kuhn, MD, professor of anesthesiology, extended this concept to the residency program by developing a pioneering American Board of Anesthesiology-approved physician-scientist track, known as Academic Career Enrichment Scholars (ACES).
+This 5-year track substantively integrates formal research training with combined residency and fellowship clinical training.

-The Cardiothoracic Anesthesiology Division has a history of high-impact research related to cognitive dysfunction following cardiac procedures that began with the work of former Duke Anesthesiology chairman, Joseph “Jerry” Reves, MD.
-He imparted both his knowledge and passion for the study of cognitive dysfunction to Newman, who pioneered the study of cognitive dysfunction following cardiopulmonary bypass.
-This work opened the concept of perioperative genomics and also led to major changes in bypass conduct now practiced universally.
+In parallel to the growth of the basic and translational research programs in pain medicine and organ protection, the Cardiothoracic Anesthesiology Division developed an exceptional track record of high-impact research related to cognitive dysfunction following cardiac procedures that began with the work of Joseph “Jerry” Reves, MD, former Duke Anesthesiology chair.
+Reves imparted his knowledge and passion for the study of cognitive dysfunction to Newman, who pioneered the study of cognitive dysfunction following cardiopulmonary bypass.
+This work opened the concept of perioperative genomics, and also led to major changes in the conduct of bypass that are now practiced worldwide.

-Joseph P. Mathew, MD, MHSc, MBA, Jerry Reves, MD, Professor of Anesthesiology and current chairman of Duke Anesthesiology, worked with his team to take this research a step further - exploring the effects of extreme hemodilution during cardiac surgery, evaluating the use of lidocaine to prevent cognitive injury, and assessing the utility of functional magnetic resonance imaging to better understand postoperative cognitive dysfunction.
-Mathew previously served as medical director of NORG (Neurological Outcomes Research Group) and director of CARE (Clinical Anesthesiology Research Endeavors, now named the Clinical Research Unit (CRU)).
-Currently, Edmund Jooste, MB, serves as director of the CRU, which began as an initiative within the cardiac division and was eventually extended to the entire department.
-The CRU is focused on quality improvement and clinical research that lead to changes in clinical practice.
+Joseph P. Mathew, MD, MHSc, MBA, Jerry Reves, MD, Professor of Anesthesiology, and current chairman of Duke Anesthesiology, took this research a step further by investigating the effects of extreme hemodilution during cardiac surgery, evaluating the use of lidocaine to prevent cognitive injury and assessing the utility of functional magnetic resonance imaging to better understand postoperative cognitive dysfunction.
+Mathew previously served as the department’s medical director of the Neurological Outcomes Research Group (NORG) and director of Clinical Anesthesiology Research Endeavors (CARE), now named the Clinical Research Unit (CRU).
+Following the leadership of Edmund Jooste, MB, Kamrouz Ghadimi, MD, became director of the CRU, along with Anne D. Cherry, MD, serving as assistant director.
+From the initial academic focus on cardiothoracic anesthesiology, the CRU’s role expanded to oversee the implementation and conduct of clinical research projects that lead to changes in clinical practice for the entire department.

-For nearly three decades, the department has held an event known as Academic Evening to showcase ongoing research activities.
+For three decades, the department has held an annual event, known as Academic Evening, to showcase ongoing research activities.
 This event has become a model for similar events organized by most leading anesthesiology departments across the nation.
-Academic Evening was the brainchild of Robert Sladen, MB ChB, and is now led by Dr. Jeffrey Gadsden, chief of the Orthopaedics, Plastics and Regional Anesthesiology Division.
-The event presents more than 80 research projects each year and has an attendance of 150-200 persons.
+Academic Evening was the brainchild of Robert Sladen, MB ChB, and is now led by Jeffrey Gadsden, MD, chief of the Orthopedics, Plastics, and Regional Anesthesiology Division.
+Each year, the event highlights more than 80 research projects, and 150-200 persons attend.

-The department continues to push the limits of modern science through support of original research concepts, recruitment of world-class research faculty, and training the clinical and basic scientists of tomorrow.
+The department continues to push the limits of modern science by supporting original research concepts, recruiting world-class research faculty, and training the clinical and basic scientists of tomorrow.
 Together, we are advancing the future of patient care for generations to come.